mustafaersoyer/repl/apps/docs/docs/editor/export_import.md

 # Export / Import a typebot

-A typebot flow can be exported to a JSON file using the menu button at the top right of the builder:
+A bot flow can be exported to a JSON file using the menu button at the top right of the builder:

 <img
   src="/img/export_flow.png"